 NOTE: When using this instruction, evaluate the relative performance (turn on and turn off delays) of regular inputs and fast inputs.
-Refer to Digital Inputs.
+Refer to Digital Inputs in the programming guide for your logic controller.

 The following describes Instruction List syntax.
-You can insert Instruction List operations and assignment instructions (see page 23) in Ladder Diagram rungs using an Operation Block graphical element.
+You can insert Instruction List operations and assignment instructions, page 15 in Ladder Diagram rungs using an Operation Block graphical element.

-For the READ\IMM\IN instruction, use this syntax:
+For the READ_IMM_IN instruction, use this syntax: